Julian is a filmmaker and self-proclaimed professional amateur photographer. He received his M.A. in Communication from Wichita State.

 Since then, her career has been on the move, even landing her an opportunity to be photographed by Kendall Jenner.
 With strong ties to the Instagram platform and a continuous stream of content, Elizabeth easily stands out and is definitely worth taking a look at!

 Elizabeth Wheeland ... is distinguishable for her striking beauty and wild mane, earning her a spot as a finalist in Love Magazine’s #loveme17 talent search at just 16 years old.
 Thrust into the spotlight and drawing the eye of many within the industry, she was subsequently photographed by Kendall Jenner, an honor few can say they’ve had.
 Wheeland is now dipping her toes into film, transforming her role from audience to actor.

-As stated in the quote above, Elizabeth pursues ways to further her career, one of which is finding film roles for herself positioning her as an actress in addition to being a model, with her most recent work as the lead role in the short film "Collapse".
+As stated in the quote above, Elizabeth pursues ways to further her career, one of which is finding film roles for herself, positioning her as an actress as well as a model, including playing the lead role in the short film Collapse.

 So if there's one thing you should follow Elizabeth for, it's her continuous pursuit of improving her craft.
 It may be one thing to keep rehashing the same thing because you're good at it, but it's entirely more commendable to step out of your comfort zone and try to develop your career in methods you might not be familiar or comfortable with, which is exactly what Elizabeth is doing.

 1. Butch Locsin—"The Skeleton of Color"